SaminSarker05/ToTheMoon/README.md

 5/31

-Taee - Conducted research in class on zooming in and out for graph.

-Samin - Conducted research on getting user input for textbox tool.

-6/1

 Taee - Helped Samin start textbox tool and researched user text input in processing.

 Samin - Started new textbox tool and was able to create new button and ability to insert placeholder text anywhere on screen.

+6/1

+Taee - Implemented a demo for zooming in/out & panning left/right.